Alesiankova/Data-analytics-projects/02. Analysis of application business indicators. Сohort analysis/README.md

 ## Project - "Analysis of application business indicators. Сohort analysis"
 ___
 ### Project description
 Despite a huge investment in advertising, ProcrastinatePRO has been losing money over the past few months.
 The challenge is to figure out why.

+During the analysis of the Procrastinate PRO application:
+- calculated various metrics,
-I did data analysis from app ProcrastinatePRO.
-Calculated various metrics, used cohort analysis: LTV, CAC, Retention rate, DAU, WAU, MAU, etc. Drew conclusions from the data.
+- used cohort analysis: LTV, CAC, Retention rate, DAU, WAU, MAU, etc
+- drew conclusions from the data.

 The project explored:

-how people use the product
+- how people use the product
-when they start buying
+- when they start buying
-how much money each client brings when it pays off what factors negatively affect user acquisition.
+- how much money each client brings
+- when it pays off
+- what factors negatively affect user acquisition.

 Goal of the project: To identify the reasons for the losses of the Procrastinate Pro + application for the period from 05/01/2019 to 10/27/2019
 ___